sarasrking/Network-Know-How/Episode 2.md

 Pay attention to upload vs download speeds.
 Check wi-fi, mobile phone and cable differences, either in the class or compare when you change your access type.

 Compare these speeds with what you learnt about different networks in the first part of the workshop.

-Do they match up?
-What would you consider a 'fast' connection?
+* Do they match up?
+* What would you consider a 'fast' connection?
 A 'slow' one?

+## File transfer time calculation

+### Activity 2

 Now let's take a look at some samples of data transfer times according to which network you are on and how you are connected:

 **100MB TRANSFER (OR MAX EMAIL ATTACHMENT)**